Skip to content

 args: ["--stdio"],

-checkCommand: "which typescript-language-server",
+checkCommand: "command -v typescript-language-server",

 installer: lsp.installers.npm({